travel guide

 • First aid kids

-• Crampon (only needed if the trail has ice; usually your agency provides you with the crampon)
+• Crampon (only needed if the trail has ice; usually, your agency provides you with the crampon)

 Note: You won’t need climbing ropes, an ice axe, a Goretex jacket, or a sleeping mat.

 It’s recommended that you buy genuine clothes from your home country.
 Although there are some excellent brands of trekking gear in Nepal, they might not be authentic.
 You can also rent many of these essentials while you are in Kathmandu.
-So, once you book the Langtang trek package from Himalayan Masters, ask your guide for a detailed packing list and prepare your bag accordingly.
+So, once you book the Langtang Trek package from Himalayan Masters, ask your guide for a detailed packing list and prepare your bag accordingly.

 Tips: It’s a trend that trekkers leave some tips for porters and guides.
 Although the amount depends on your will, you can leave USD 20 to USD 30 per person.
 Also, you might leave some tips for the tea house staff.
 This is a big addition to your Langtang trek cost.